 Read The "Right" Trap »

 In part 1 of Save Your Marriage, I gave you 3 simple steps to stop your divorce and save your marriage.
-This week, I thought some statistics regarding marriage and divorce would give you all an insight into what is happening in the reality of relationships.
+This week, I thought some marriage and divorce statistics would give you insight into what happens in the reality of relationships.

 Eye-opening marriage and divorce statistics: